Blepharospasm

 How is blepharospasm treated?

-If Botox stops working or isn’t effective, oculoplastic surgery is usually the preferred treatment for blepharospasm.
+If this cosmetic treatment approach stops working or isn’t effective, oculoplastic surgery is usually the preferred treatment for blepharospasm.
 The procedure performed is called a myectomy, and involves removal of some of muscles around the eyelid.
 This oculoplastic procedure is usually effective in up to 85% of cases and the amount of muscle removed will be decided by your oculoplastic surgeon and differs between patients.